peppertech/ojet-utilities/README.md

 This extension will provide various utilities to help with the migration from MVVM based code syntax or samples to TSX/Preact syntax.

-The initial utility will convert any attribute that you select in the editor to use the proper camelCase style of a property.

 ## Features